-People with a certified management accountant (CMA) certification can work in corporate financial accounting and strategic management.
-Professionals may choose the CMA pathway because it covers different topics than the certified public accountant (CPA) certification.
+People with certified management accountant (CMA) certification can work in corporate financial accounting and strategic management.
+Professionals may choose the CMA pathway because it covers different topics have certified public accountant (CPA) certification.

 CPAs focus on job tasks, like writing audit reports and preparing tax returns.
 In contrast, CMAs specialize in management and executive-level duties.
 CMAs also analyze budgets and help companies make informed strategic business decisions.

 The Institute of Management Accountants (IMA) certifies people who pass the CMA exam.
 Accountants may get a CPA license before applying to executive positions, like chief financial officers.
 CMA salaries typically surpass non-certified accountants.